 - Analyze who your top performers are

-Choosing the Best POS System: Questions to Ask
+Choosing the best retail POS system: Questions to ask

 If you’re choosing a POS system for the first time, start making a list of features you must have and talk to fellow business owners who are operating in a similar space.
-Ask what POS systems they’re using and what they like, or not like about them.
+Ask what POS systems they’re using and what they like, or don’t like, about them.

 “Then start looking at solutions and make sure vendors cover the key points important to your business while also offering a secure, easy-to-use, easy to maintain and modern solution,” says Tauzia.